betterscientificsoftware/bssw.io/CuratedContent/HPCOnlineCourses.md

 ### [HPC-Moodle](https://www.hpc-training.org/moodle/)

-HPC-Moodel is an online education resource offered by NCSA which offers free, [self-paced courses](https://www.hpc-training.org/moodle/course/index.php?categoryid=11) in HPC, live training webinars and workshops.
+HPC-Moodle is an online education resource offered by NCSA which offers free, [self-paced courses](https://www.hpc-training.org/moodle/course/index.php?categoryid=11) in HPC, live training webinars and workshops.
 HPC-Moodle is sponsored by the National Center for Supercomputing Applications.

 ### [NPTEL](https://nptel.ac.in)